 Contact a Grand Forks Trust Administration Attorney

 Please join us for an upcoming FREE seminar.
-If you have additional questions about serving as a Trustee during trust administration, contact a Grand Forks trust administration attorney at German Law Group by calling 701-738-0060 to schedule an appointment.
+If you have additional questions about serving as a Trustee during trust administration, contact a Grand Forks trust administration attorney at German Law by calling 701-738-0060 to schedule an appointment.